HrantDavtyan/Data_Scraping/Week 1/README.md

 - An ordered or unordered list (of hobbies, skills, extra-curriculum activities or anything else related), which should be inside a <div> tag with class="my_list" argument (or similar),
 - A table (not necessarily with visible borders, can be used to structure the overall content of the website),
-- A button (next/submit or anything else related), which will navigate to another page created by you once clicked.
+- A button (next/submit or else related), which will navigate to another page created by you once clicked.

 Each point above is worth one mark.
 The overall homework is worth 5 marks (and 5% of final grade).
 It should solely be your own work typed from scratch.
 Although you are encouraged to look through the files created in